dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 # Overdetermined

-- extending the concept of "overdetermined" to analytical models, especially as it relates to the brain as an analaytical machine
+- cover the concept of "overdetermined" as it relats to analytical models (and linear in/dependence), especially as it relates to the brain as an analaytical machine
   - above all else, the brain seeks to identify coherence of information amongst innumerable variables of (multifarious dimensions)